diSimplex/plastex-tox/Readme.md

    (created by the `./scripts/run` script) to provide another command line environment (using `/bin/bash`).

-4. `./scripts/restart` re-starts a stopped `plastex-tox-testerc`
-   container and provides a command line environment (using `/bin/bash`).

-5. `./scripts/cleanupContainer` removes any existing `plastex-tox-testerc`
+4. `./scripts/cleanupContainer` removes any existing `plastex-tox-testerc`
    container.

-6. `./scripts/cleanupImage` removes any existing `plastex-tox-testeri`
+5. `./scripts/cleanupImage` removes any existing `plastex-tox-testeri`
    image.

 These scripts *explicitly* require the [Podman](https://podman.io/) tools